-"School Administrator" means the Head of School or his/her designee, the Head of the Middle School and/or those administrators assigned to the role of the School's Equity Coordinator.
+"School Administrator" means the Head of School or their designee, the Head of the Middle School and/or those administrators assigned to the role of the Team Equity Coordinator in each investigation.

 "Student Conduct Form" is a form used by students, staff, or parents, to provide, in written form, information about inappropriate student behaviors that may constitute harassment, hazing, or bullying.